 PG Certificate, PG Diploma and MSc in Epidemiology

-- How long does it take to complete a course?
+- How long does it take to complete a programme?

-The distance learning Postgraduate Certificate can be completed in a year - students are required to study either four (CT, Epidemiology, GHP and ID) or six (PH) core modules (registration is for a maximum of five years).
-However, those registered for the Distance Learning Postgraduate Diploma or MSc degrees take a minimum of two years and a maximum of five years to complete the course.
-Many students find that, due to changes in personal circumstances over the period of their registration, they are taking longer than they originally expected to finish their course.
+The PG Certificate can be completed in one year - students are required to study either four (Clinical Trials, Epidemiology, Global Health Policy and Infectious Diseases) or six (Public Health) core modules (registration is for a maximum of five years.
+The PG Diploma and MSc degree take a minimum of two years and a maximum of five years to complete.
+Many students find that, due to changes in personal circumstances over the period of their registration, they are taking longer than they originally expected to finish their programme.

 - I am interested in studying public health but am unsure whether to apply for the MSc Public Health course or for the MSc Global Health Policy.
 What is the difference between the two courses?

 Public Health is concerned with threats to the overall health of a community which can be as small as a handful of people or as large as all the inhabitants of several continents, for instance in the case of a pandemic.
 Global Health is the health of populations in a global context that is about worldwide improvement of health, reduction of disparities, and protection against global threats that disregard national borders.
 It often focuses on health problems that transcend national borders or have a global political and economic impact.

 The Global Health Policy programme takes a multidisciplinary approach and aims to provide students with an understanding of health determinants and outcomes that transcend national boundaries and the policy responses required to protect and promote population health in a globalising world.
 This graduate degree is suitable for both health and non-health professionals and gives them a competitive edge over other professionals and enables professionals to assume positions related to issues of global health policy in national, regional or global health organisations, health-related research institutions, non-governmental organisations and private consultancies.

 - Do I have to have a medical background to study the Clinical Trials or Epidemiology programmes?